 These will include:

-- Full details of the circumstances that led to a loved one’s death including the timeline of events leading to the death of the loved one
+- Full details of the circumstances that led to a loved one’s death.
+This will include the timeline of events leading to the death of the loved one.

 What Do Negligence Claims aim at proving?